Learning and Development Manager Resume Example

 Starting out as a training manager?
 I see a lot of folks break in with just 1-3 years of related experience.
 You don’t need decades in HR to get noticed.

 Focus on your transferable skills-like communication, organization, and leadership.
-If you’ve led workshops or onboarding sessions, highlight that.
+If you’ve led workshops or onboarding sessions, highlight that—just as you would in a cabin crew trainer cover letter.
 Employers want to see real examples, not just buzzwords.

 You can boost your resume with certifications.
 Things like CPTM or micro-credentials add credibility, even if you’re early in your career.
 This helps you stand out in a crowded field.